 Shared dial links have two limitations that must be considered when designing a network.
 First, a shared dial link cannot be used as an intermediate link in a router network.
-Any other kind of dial link can be used for intermediate links, but shared dial links should only be used to connect leaf nodes--that is, nodes that only receive messages targeted for themselves.
+Any other kind of dial link can be used for intermediate links, but shared dial links should be used only to connect leaf nodes--that is, nodes that receive only those messages targeted for themselves.
 Second, shared dial links cannot be used as gateway halves.